Home » Session Chairs

 - For questions regarding session information, please contact the Showcase Planning Committee.

-To view a PDF of the powerpoint given during the 2016 Session Chair Information Meeting please click here.
+To view a PDF of the powerpoint given during the 2017 Session Chair Information Meetings please click here: AES Session Chair Information Presentation 2017.